BroadcomMFD-DevOps/che-che4z-lsp-for-hlasm/clients/vscode-hlasmplugin/README.md

 ## Compatibility

-HLASM Language Support is supported on Visual Studio Code and Github Codespaces.
+HLASM Language Support is supported on Visual Studio Code and GitHub Codespaces.

 ## Integration with Zowe Explorer